-This is one of the key ideas against Theory of Relativity, which is why I use an especially showy title for the figure below.
-A maximum limit is set, but not to the speed of light or physical speed, but to a speed that only exists in the mind, as the speed of separation is clearly a concept.
+This notion is one of the critical ideas against Theory of Relativity, which is why we use an unusually showy title for the figure below.
+A maximum limit is set, but not to the speed of light or physical speed, but to a speed that only exists in mind, as the speed of separation is a concept.

-It is fair to say that there is a division of opinion in the physicists consulted with respect to this existence of a speed of 2c or close to it.
-It is almost as if relativity also affected technical opinions; it reminds me of the King’s Indian defense of classic castling or survival by Darwinian adaptation.
+It is fair to say that there is a division of opinion in the physicists consulted concerning this existence of a speed of 2c or close to it.
+It is almost as if relativity also affected technical opinions; it reminds us of the King’s Indian defense of classic castling or survival by Darwinian adaptation.

 Consequently, the need to make time relative is automatic, and everything that comes after.
 By pure design of the model!
-One applies the asymptotic transformation of relativistic velocity so that it can never be larger than c…
+One applies the asymptotic transformation of relativistic velocity so that it can never be higher than c.

-Clearly, there must be powerful reasons behind why the scientific community has accepted this way of proceeding for a century.
+There must be compelling reasons behind why the scientific community has accepted this way of proceeding for a century.

-It happens to all of us when it comes to coincidences; when two very strange things coincide, we will normally assume that the only common factor we can find must be the one to explain it.
-In the case of Theory of Relativity, quite a few more weird things coincided so it makes some sense they accepted it in its time.
+It happens to all of us when it comes to coincidences; when two bizarre things coincide, we will assume that the only common factor we can find must be the one to explain it.
+In the case of Theory of Relativity, quite a few weirder things coincided, so it makes some sense they accepted it in its time.

-Therefore, the dilation of time and contraction of space that is proposed is completely artificial and imaginary.
+Therefore, the proposed dilation of time and shrinkage of space is completely artificial and imaginary.

-I have another doubt; if maximum speed of light is *c*, where is the need to apply an asymptotic transformation in order to prevent it being exceeded?
-I am afraid that all the cases in which there are Lorentz transformations they are in some way similar to this example.
+We have another doubt; if maximum and constant speed of light is *c*, where is the need to apply an asymptotic transformation to prevent it from changing?
+We are afraid that all cases in which there are Lorentz transformations they are in some way similar to this example.

 Finally, one could cite the philosophical argument of when we make one ball the spatial reference origin; we cannot know if it is at physical rest or not, therefore, which ball is moving?
 Consequently, we apply the conventional formulae where c is the maximum velocity.

-This justification does not add anything new; the ignorance of the balls when it comes to which one of them is in motion –whether it is in uniform rectilinear or geodesic motion–, does not negate the fact that reality exists, with certain physical laws that it must adhere to, and if possible, that they have minimal common sense.
+The reasoning does not add anything new.
+The ignorance of the balls when it comes to which one of them is in motion –whether it is in uniform rectilinear or geodesic motion–, does not negate the fact that reality exists, with specific physical laws that it must adhere to, and if possible, that they have minimal common sense.

-The global aether or reticular structure of matter –supporting medium of gravity field and, indirectly, of electromagnetic energy, because gravity field is luminiferous aether– and the physical meaning of the mass energy equivalence are discussed in the book Global Mechanics of Global Physic.
+The book Global Mechanics of Global Physic discusses the global aether or reticular structure of matter –supporting medium of the gravity field and, indirectly, of electromagnetic energy because the gravity field is the luminiferous aether– and the physical meaning of the mass-energy equivalence.

-The implications of gravity on the concept of movement, force, and the reticular mechanism of kinetic energy are examined in depth in the book Physics and Global Dynamics.
+The implications of gravity on the concept of movement, force, and the reticular mechanism of kinetic energy appear in depth in the book Physics and Global Dynamics.